Q100186: Improve performance when using CaraVR

 3) Increase the amount of VRAM Nuke can use.
 This can be done in Edit>Preferences...>Performance/Hardware, then adjust the GPU texture cache size to match the amount of VRAM in your system.

 4) For Late 2013 Mac Pro's you can also enable multi-GPU support, from the same preferences.
-Information about this can be found here, at the bottom on the page:
+Information about this can be found in our documentation here: Mac OS X and macOS

 5) You can also use the GPUs to accelerate the Viewer and inputs when possible.
 This can be found in Edit>Preferences...>Panels/Viewer, then turn on the two options.